Southwest® Rapid Rewards® Premier Business Credit Card review: A decent pick for small-business owners flying Southwest

 Rates and fees

-The Southwest Rapid Rewards Premier Business Credit Card charges an annual fee of $99.
-Unlike some airline credit cards, such as theCiti® / AAdvantage Business™ World Elite Mastercard®, as the Southwest Rapid Rewards Premier Business Credit Card will not waive this fee for your first year.
+The Southwest Rapid Rewards Premier Business Credit Card charges an annual fee of $149, which is not waived the first year — unlike some airline credit cards, such as theCiti® / AAdvantage Business™ World Elite Mastercard®.
 You won’t pay any foreign transaction fees, however, and you can also add employee cards at no additional cost.

-The annual fee shouldn’t be a big issue, though, since the anniversary bonus and complimentary EarlyBird Check-Ins can make up for the cost each year.
-Otherwise, you can offset the annual fee by spending $2,200 each year on Southwest purchases or $3,300 per year across your 2X-point categories (based on a value of 1.5 cents per point).
+While the annual fee may seem steep, several ongoing perks help justify the cost.
+For instance the anniversary bonus and complimentary EarlyBird Check-Ins can make up for the cost each year.
+Otherwise, you can offset the annual fee by spending $3,300 per year on Southwest purchases (earning 3X points) or around $5,000 in 2X categories like gas stations and restaurants to break even on the fee through rewards alone (based on a value of 1.5 cents per point).

 How the Southwest Premier Business Card compares to other business airline credit cards